auth-global/self-documenting-cryptography/design-documents/g3p.md

   )
 ```

-It would be a mistake to include the role solely in the messages parameter of the output expansion stream.
-When the role contains high-entropy secrets, the first 32 bytes of the output stream won't reveal a brute force attack on the password, no matter how weak the password is.
-However, revealing more than 32 initial bytes of the output stream then re-reveals brute-force attacks on weak passwords.
-On the other hand, the implementation of PHKDF-SLOW-EXTRACT crucially depends upon the appropriate usage of exactly this pitfall.

-For this reason, our complete password prehash protocols incorporate the entirety of the role parameter into the secret key that is used to expand our final output.
-Using our HKDF analogy, the role is part of the initial keying material `ikm`, just one that's mixed in after key-stretching.
+In order to avoid the _echo args gotcha_, the expansion subroutine of PHKDF-PASSWORD hashes the plaintext of the _echo tags_ twice: once to derive the secret key used to produce the final output, and then once as the _echo args_ for that final output expansion call.

-We don't bother unambiguously encoding the `role` and `echo-tag` vectors in the second-to-last call to PHKDF, which is resolved in the last call.
+We don't bother unambiguously encoding the `role` and `echo-tag` vectors in expansion subroutine of PHKDF, which is resolved in the last call.
 Because we are done with key-stretching at this point, we depart from our precedent of using `encode-vector` to immediately resolve the ambiguity.
 Instead, we defer the disambiguation until the last call, and gain three additional bytes of free tagging space.

-PHKDF-PASSWORD is very close to the final G3P protocol, the only real difference is that the G3P incorporates bcrypt.
+PHKDF-PASSWORD is very close to the final G3P protocol, the major difference being that the G3P incorporates bcrypt.
 The problem with PBKDF2, and by extension PHKDF, is that they are good at adding latency but can also be inexpensively parallelized.
 This is the worst possible combination, as legitimate users are particularly cost-sensitive to serial latency, but password crackers are particularly cost-sensitive to parallel throughput.

 Users are going to be upset if every password attempt takes ten seconds to answer.
 That's far less upsetting to an attacker that can afford a machine that can try a million password guesses in parallel.
 That's still an average cracking rate of a 100k password guesses per second, enough to crack a seven-digit PIN in a minute or two, or a ten-digit PIN in not more than 28 hours.
 A ten-digit pin is approximately equivalent to a three-word passphrase selected from one of EFF's shortlists, which have 6^4 = 1296 words.